Optimal Transport-based Conformal Prediction: Experimental Details

 \subsection{Implementation details for classification}

-The implementation of the ARS score relies on codes made available with the original paper \citet{romano2020classification}.
+The implementation of the ARS score relies on codes made available in the original paper \citep{romano2020classification}.

-Experiments on Fashion-MNIST in \Cref{FigIllustClassif2} involve a random forest classifier implemented with the Python library scikit-learn.
-We used $20\,000$ data splitted in train/calibration/test with ratio $10\%$/$80\%$/$10\%$, since this is sufficient for the classifier to reach $90\%$ accuracy and to ensure reasonable size for the test data.
+Experiments on MNIST and Fashion-MNIST in \Cref{FigAvgResultsBothClassif} and \Cref{FigCondtoy_ResultsBothClassif} involve a random forest classifier implemented with the Python library scikit-learn.
+We used $25\,000$ data splitted in train/calibration/test with ratio $10\%$/$45\%$/$45\%$, since this is sufficient for the classifier to reach $90\%$ accuracy and to ensure reasonable size for the test data.
 Metrics are computed and averaged over $N=10$ repeated random draws.
+Additional figures \ref{FigIllustClassif_msnitK10} and \ref{FigIllustClassif2} related to these experiments are provided below, showing detailed label-wise results.